mstange/samply/samply-symbols/README.md

   - Must be usable from JavaScript / WebAssembly: The Firefox profiler runs this code in a WebAssembly environment, invoked from a privileged piece of JavaScript code inside Firefox itself.
-    This setup allows us to download the profiler-get-symbols wasm bundle on demand, rather than shipping it with Firefox, which would increase the Firefox download size for a piece of functionality that the vast majority of Firefox users don't need.
+    This setup allows us to download a wasm bundle on demand, rather than shipping it with Firefox, which would increase the Firefox download size for a piece of functionality that the vast majority of Firefox users don't need.
   - Performance: We want to be able to obtain symbol data from a fresh build of a locally compiled